-Amida Shu has at its core a particular discernment of the sacred, the measureless, the spirit that is the unconditional friend of all, Amida.
-Amida comes into our lives and transforms our work.
+Every community has at its core its discernment of the sacred.
+Amida Buddhism has a particular discernment of the sacred; the measureless, the spirit that is the unconditional friend of all, Amida Buddha.
+Amida Buddha comes into our lives and transforms us.
 We who are bombu are raised up by faith, guided by faith, equalized by faith.

 The world measures and grades, dividing the legitimate from the illegitimate, the good from the bad, the certificated from the uncertificated.
 The most that worldly charity offers is access to privilege.
-Amida transcends such divisions.
-Before Amida Nyorai we are all equal.
+Amida Buddha transcends such divisions.
+Before Amida we are all equal.
 In our discernment of the sacred, Amida accepts the bad, the excluded, the uncertificated, the displaced, even more readily than those who are already accomplished or privileged.
-Nyorai’s grace is not limited to those who cultivate the right mind state, pass the right exam, belong to the right lineage, or jump through the right hoops.
-We are an outpost of Nyorai’s Pure Land.
+Amida’s grace is not limited to those who cultivate the right mind state, pass the right exam, belong to the right lineage, or jump through the right hoops.
+We are an outpost of Amida’s Pure Land.
 We, the misfits, fit here.
-We are trying to live a life that is genuine – a life free from spin – while recognising that we are just ordinary, unenlightened beings.
+We are trying to live a life that is genuine and sincere, while recognising that we are just ordinary, unenlightened beings.
 Therefore;

 - We who are not particularly brave in nature work for peace; for an end to cruelty, for mutual respect, for freedom.

 - We who are not particularly generous in nature go forth for the good of the many and for those troubled in spirit in the corners of the world.

 - We who are not particularly harmonious in nature try to live in goodwill together; building community and creating the infra-structure of a better world.